 |Telephone:||+61 8 6304 5930|

-Dr Natalie Gately is a Lecturer and Researcher in the School of Arts and Humanities.
+Natalie is the Undergraduate Criminology Courses Coordinator, Honours Coordinator, a Senior Lecturer, Researcher and Higher Degrees Supervisor (Psychology/Criminology) in the School of Arts and Humanities.

 Monday to Friday 9.00am to 4.00pm

-Natalie’s teaching interests and involvement have encompassed a range of areas at the undergraduate and graduate level.
-These areas include: Psychology of Criminal Behaviour, The Family & Family Law, Qualitative Research Methods, Independent Study Skills in Criminology & Justice, Juvenile Justice, Pivotal Issues in Criminology and Justice, The Media and Justice, Case Management, Conflict Management, Police the Law & Society.
+Natalie’s teaching has encompassed a range of areas at the undergraduate and postgraduate level.
+These include: Psychology of Criminal Behaviour, Juvenile Justice, Professional Skills: Case Management, The Family & Family Law, Research Methods, Pivotal Issues in Criminology and Justice, The Media and Justice, Conflict Management and Police, Law & Society.